Handcuffs off FreedomRose wanted a life filled with peace, connections, and meaning, but she did not know how to tap into her personal power.

 Do you think what you do is more important than you?

-Sleep is the great rejuvenator of the body, mind, and spirit.
+Sleep is the excellent rejuvenator of the body, mind, and spirit.
 It reinforces self-love.
-When you get enough sleep you bring your best self to all that you do.
+When you get enough sleep, you bring your best self to all you do.

 Decide where to add deep breathing, meditation, yoga, or other calming exercises to your routine.